opensearch-project/project-website/_community_members/dtippett.md

   - "2022-north-america"
 ---

-David is a independent consultant working on open source software related to search and data infrastructure.
+David is an [independent consultant](https://tippybits.com/consulting) working on open source software related to search and data infrastructure.